Spherical polyhedron

 In geometry, a spherical polyhedron or spherical tiling is a tiling of the sphere in which the surface is divided or partitioned by great arcs into bounded regions called spherical polygons.
 A polyhedron whose vertices are equidistant from its center can be conveniently studied by projecting its edges onto the sphere to obtain a corresponding spherical polyhedron.

 The most familiar spherical polyhedron is the soccer ball, thought of as a spherical truncated icosahedron.
 The next most popular spherical polyhedron is the beach ball, thought of as a hosohedron.

-Some "improper" polyhedra, such as hosohedra and their duals, dihedra, exist as spherical polyhedra, but their flat-faced analogs are degenerate.
-The example hexagonal beach ball, {2, 6}, is a hosohedron, and {6, 2} is its dual dihedron.
+Some cases of three-dimensional polyhedra are unique to spherical forms, such as hosohedra and their duals, dihedra, whose flat-faced convex analogs are degenerate.
+The example hexagonal beach ball, $\{2, 6\}$ is a hosohedron, and $\{6, 2\}$ is its dual dihedron.

 History

 During the 10th Century, the Islamic scholar Abū al-Wafā' Būzjānī (Abu'l Wafa) studied spherical polyhedra as part of a work on the geometry needed by craftspeople and architects.

 The work of Buckminster Fuller on geodesic domes in the mid 20th century triggered a boom in the study of spherical polyhedra.
 At roughly the same time, Coxeter used them to enumerate all but one of the uniform polyhedra, through the construction of kaleidoscopes (Wythoff construction).